jdcloudcom/en/documentation/Database-and-Cache-Service/Data-Transmission-Service/Operation-Guide/SQLServer-Migrate-to-JCS-for-SQLServer.md

    - Source database information:

-     - The "self-built database of Public IP" or the "self-built database connected via Direct Connection" can be selected as the database type.
+     - The "self-built database of Public IP" or the "self-built database connected via Direct Connection/Intranet" can be selected as the database type.
      - Please select database type as SQL Server.
-     - Please fill in database domain or IP as the database address and fill in Private IP as the database address in case of Direct Connection.
+     - Please fill in database domain or IP as the database address and fill in Private IP as the database address in case of Direct Connection/Intranet.
      - Port, database port.
      - For account and password, please confirm in advance that if the account has corresponding permissions.